openwebos/core-apps/com.palm.app.email/README.md

 Email application for webOS.
 Written using enyo 1.0.

+# Limitations and Known Issues

+## User Credentials will be stored in clear format in the db8.
+Secure storing support will be added later.

+## HTML Sanitizer function used in the Email display message view, is limited to remove only certain tags such as Script, iframe, object, embed.
+More generic solution is planned for post beta release.

 # App launch lifecycle

 The email app is launched automatically at boot.
 There is a headless window,